 You blew it.
-You went over your allotted spending amount, and now your monthly budget is all out of whack.
+You went over your allotted spending amount in one weekend, and now your monthly budget is all out of whack.
 Again.

 Do you feel like this happens to you a lot?
 Like you’re never going to actually be on budget?
 Don’t stress.
 It’s not just you.
 Anyone with a budget has gone over at least once, if not multiple times.
 But that’s what adulting is all about—learning to get a handle on your finances.

 Budgeting is not easy, but it’s not necessarily for finance pros either.
 It’s a skill.
 And it will only get better with practice.

 If you find yourself going over your budget quite frequently, maybe it’s time to step back and consider asking yourself a few questions:

 1. What goals am I working towards that require me to save money?